laureanorios95/blockchain_explorer/README.md

-## **Blockchain Explorer** is an ETL Pipeline that allows you to host your own cointanerized blockchain data blocks.
+## **Blockchain Explorer** is an ETL Pipeline that allows you to host and manage your own cointanerized blockchain data blocks.

 ***Instructions:***
 - Needs Google Api json certificate authentication in the root directory and change of respective variables involved in the process.